 Today I learned that I won an award for my visual artwork.
 That’s not something I ever thought would happen.

-If you want to know more about my political bathroom art that won a Varg-Sullivan award, here’s the overview.
-This piece is called: MIRRORS SHALL BE MOUNTED WITH THE BOTTOM EDGE OF THE REFLECTING SURFACE NO HIGHER THAN 40 INCHES.
+The work that won a Varg-Sullivan award is called: MIRRORS SHALL BE MOUNTED WITH THE BOTTOM EDGE OF THE REFLECTING SURFACE NO HIGHER THAN 40 INCHES.

-It hung at a nonstandard height in a couple of art exhibits this last year and featured many selfies of my forehead taken in bathroom mirrors around Michigan State University’s campus that are hung at heights where I can only see my forehead from the wheelchair.
-People were encouraged to take selfies in the piece which hung at a height good for some disabled people (including some wheelchair users and dwarfs) as well as some kids.
+It hung at a nonstandard height in a couple of art exhibits this last year and featured many selfies of my forehead taken in bathroom mirrors around Michigan State University’s campus that are hung at heights where I can only see part of my face from the wheelchair.
+People were encouraged to take selfies in the piece which hung at a height good for some disabled people as well as some kids.
 People were also encouraged to touch the piece which included Braille restroom signage and a swivel coat-hook.